sourcecode347/THCMeter/README.md

 # THCMeter
-A Python script detect the THC of Cannabis from 3 images of buds
+A Python script detect the THC levels of Cannabis from 3 images of buds

 # Requirements #